Jwpe/draft-posts/README.md

 draft-posts
 ===========

-Test repo for saving Draft posts
+Test repo for saving Draft posts.
+Saves in HTML and MD formats.